DynamicApproach/Website/README.md

 Currently working on:

-Learning ThreeJS useage with Next
-Deployment automations
+Redeploying to new host
 Learning new packages
+Adding new features - Mindmap + ThreeJS /
+Other projects - Learning Rust, 3D printing etc.

-### Deployed on DigitalOcean
+### Currently deployed on DigitalOcean; soon to change.

 Currently using Github Actions to redeploy on new pushes.